Constructing a Toile

 Drafting the Back

-• 0 to 3 1/2 for the shoulder point and top of the armscye.
+• 3 1/2 graduated inches from 0 for the shoulder point and top of the armscye.

-• 0 to 20 for the bottom of the waistcoat.
+• B from 0 is for the bottom of the waistcoat.

 Now square out the following points.